tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 Your Book of Shadows holds the stories of your patron's children who came before you.
 Before you make an ability check, you can spend 1 minute studying your book to see if it contains relevant stories.
 Roll 1d6.
 On a 6, you find ancient inspiration in the tome, and gain advantage on the check.
 You cannot use this invocation more than once for the same check.

 Once you gain this advantage, you must finish a long rest before you can gain it again.

+### Reins of the Nightmare
+*Prerequisite: 15th level, Fiend or Hexblade Patron*

+You can cast find greater steed using a warlock spell slot, but when you do, you summon a [nightmare](../../Creatures/Extraplanar/Nightmare.md) instead of the normal options.
+It is always a fiend, and the steed disappears after 1 hour.

+Once you use this invocation, you must finish a long rest before you can use it again.

+### Release from the Skull
+*Prerequisite: 12th level; Pact of the Skull feature*

+While you are holding your magic skull, you can use your action to cast [spectral calling](../../Magic/Spells/spectral-calling.md) without expending a spell slot or requiring material components.
+When cast in this way, the spell summons the spirit of the skull, which is friendly to you and your allies.
+While the spirit is released, it uses the statistics for a psychic remnant (pg.
+175).
+When the spell ends or the spirit is reduced to 0 hit points, it returns back inside the skull and is unharmed.

+Once you use this invocation, you must finish a long rest before you can use it again.

+### Ritual of the Damned
+*Prerequisite: 18th level; Fiend or Undead Patron*

+You can expend the 9th-level use of your Mystic Arcanum to cast [awaken the dead](../../Magic/Spells/awaken-the-dead.md).

+### Sanguine Vigor
+*Prerequisite: 12th level; Pact of the Blood feature*

+You have advantage on saving throws against poison or disease.
+In addition, while you have no more than half of your hit points remaining, you also have advantage on Constitution saving throws.

+### Scent of Corruption
+*Prerequisite: 9th level; Defiler Patron*

+You can cast detect poison and disease at-will, without expending a spell slot or requiring components.

+### Scorching Radiance
+When you deal radiant damage to a creature using a warlock spell or feature, you ignore resistance to radiant damage unless the creature also has resistance or immunity to fire damage, and you treat vulnerability to fire damage as vulnerability to both damage types.

+### Slumber Puppet
+*Prerequisite: 5th level*

+You can cast [telekinesis](../../Magic/Spells/telekinesis.md) at-will, without expending a spell slot, but you can only target unconscious creatures with the spell when you cast it in this way..

+### Speech of the Far Realm
+*Prerequisite: 15th level; Enigma or Great Old One Patron*

+You can expend the 8th-level use of your Mystic Arcanum to cast [telepathy](../../Magic/Spells/telepathy.md).

+### Star of Darkness
+*Prerequisite: 18th level; Fiend or Great Old One Patron*

+You can expend the 9th-level use of your Mystic Arcanum to cast [gravity well](../../Magic/Spells/gravity-well.md).

+### Strength from Hunger
+*Prerequisite: 9th levei Vampiric Aspect invocation*

+When you hit with an attack using your claws, you can choose to grapple the target instead of dealing damage.
+Also, when you hit a creature you have grappled with an attack using your bite, you can expend a warlock spell slot to add ld6 bonus necrotic damage per slot level to the attack.
+If the target of the attack is a valid target for your Dark Consumption feature, you also regain hit points equal to the necrotic damage dealt.

+### Stretching Shadow
+*Prerequisite: 12th level; Pact of the Shadow feature*

+The range of each your warlock spells of 1st-level or higher is increased by 30 feet when you're in an area of dim light or darkness and your shadow servant is in your space.
+This doesn't increase the range of Touch spells or the reach of melee spell attacks.

 ### Stupefying Toxin
 When you deal poison damage to a creature using a warlock spell or feature, you can force the target to make a Wisdom saving throw.
 On a failed save, the target has disadvantage on ability checks and attack rolls until the start of your next turn.
 While a creature is affected by this invocation and it is poisoned, it is also incapacitated.